Jake Marisnick

-Jacob Shawn Marisnick (born March 30, 1991) is an American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Miami Marlins, Houston Astros, New York Mets, San Diego Padres, Pittsburgh Pirates, Chicago White Sox, Detroit Tigers, and Los Angeles Dodgers.
+Jacob Shawn Marisnick (born March 30, 1991) is an American former professional baseball center fielder.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Miami Marlins, Houston Astros, New York Mets, San Diego Padres, Pittsburgh Pirates, Chicago White Sox, Detroit Tigers, and Los Angeles Dodgers.
 The Toronto Blue Jays drafted Marisnick in the third round of the 2009 MLB draft.

 Early career

 Marisnick attended Riverside Polytechnic High School in Riverside, California.
 He excelled for the school's baseball team, and was initially expected to be a first-round choice in the upcoming Major League Baseball (MLB) Draft.
 However, he struggled during showcase events, and had a .406 batting average as a senior, lower than his batting average in his sophomore and junior years.
 He committed to attend the University of Oregon on a college baseball scholarship.